The New Thinking on Old-School Workout Advice

 Old school rule: Set aside 30 minutes to an hour every day for exercise.

 Elev8d rallies against the “more is better” philosophy.
 Here, we’re all about sequence and efficiency.
-Our 8 core moves were chosen with care and deliberation to align the eight load-bearing joints (shoulders, hips, knees and ankles), so that your body can function at maximum capacity.
+Our 8 core moves were chosen with care and deliberation to align the load-bearing joints (shoulders, hips, knees and ankles), so that your body can function at maximum capacity.
 And the exercises are arranged in a specific order, intended to align your skelature, activate deeper muscles, and take your body through a full range of motion in fun routines that take only 8, 16 or 24 minutes.
 (Try the 8×8 Challenge.)

 Old school rule: Schedule your workouts in your calendar.

 Your why is your main motivation for exercising.
 It doesn’t matter what it is – health, appearance, stress relief – so long as it speaks to you and gets you moving.
 Once you’ve tapped into your inspiration, fuel it with moves that set your inner kid free…jumps, crab walks, bear crawls, backbends.
 The more you do them, the less they feel like work and the more fun they become.
-Pretty soon, these eight to 16 minutes will organically weave themselves into your everyday routine…no calendar alarms required.
+Pretty soon, these 8 to 16 minutes will organically weave themselves into your everyday routine…no calendar alarms required.